Signature Decomposition Method Applying to Pair Trading: Decomposition of signature

-In this section, we present a concise overview of the signature, including its core concepts and essential properties.
-For a comprehensive treatment of the theoretical foundations, we refer interested readers to the papers \cite{lyons2002system} and \cite{lyons2006}.
+In this subsection, we present a concise overview of the signature, including its core concepts and essential properties.
+For a comprehensive treatment of the theoretical foundations, we refer interested readers to the papers \citep{lyons2002system} and \citep{lyons1991}.
 Now we introduce some notations.
-Let $\mathbb{R}^d$ be the d-dimensional Euclidean space, $\mathcal{V}^p(J,E)$ be the set of continuous path $X:J \rightarrow E$ of finite p-variation.
+Let $\mathbb{R}^d$ be the $d$-dimensional Euclidean space, $\mathcal{V}^p(J,E)$ be the set of continuous path $X:J \rightarrow E$ of finite p-variation, where $J$ is the parameter space and $E$ is the range space.

 Let $J$ be a compact interval and $X\in \mathcal{V}^p(J,\mathbb{R}^d)$ such that the following integration makes sense.
 The signature $S(X)$ of $X$ over the time interval $J$ is defined as an infinite series of $X_J^n$, i.e. $S(X)_J=\left(1,X_J^1, \cdots,X_J^n, \cdots \right) $, where